ga-sei-lessons/UNIT-4-AWS/D02/3-afternoon-lecture/8-dynamodb-put-post.md

 #### Redeploy And Test The POST Route Using Postman

-Once that has been confirmed re-deploy the API now test it via Postman.
+With the API Gateway working let's re-deploy the API test it via Postman.
 If successful we should see the following:

 <img src="https://i.imgur.com/Lp6gOrt.png">